smeghammer/hellbreach/hellbreach_notes.md

   - STEPS to get back up to start area so you can do the yellow switch if missed!!
   - yello key big arse door does not open at all!
   - align wall textures whjere iron wall is breaking

+ - found sector that blocked in one of the caves
+ - add better directions to various caves - some are quite difficult to see.
+ - adjust light levels?
+ - add many more monsters
+ 	- use monster traps with dribble feed (1-at-a-time)

 ### MAP18
  - See above